+In that post, I mentioned that the recipe was not very acne-friendly.
 At least for me personally, coconut oil makes my face break out.
 It has a comedogenic rating of 4 out of 5, meaning it is very likely to clog your pores.
 So, the sunscreen is great for use on your body, but if your face is acne prone like me, you might want to use a separate face sunscreen.
 I had that in mind when I made this recipe.
 Ok- this sunscreen is a natural moisturizer, has anti-inflammatory properties, is non-comedogenic, is waterproof, and has no harmful chemicals.
 It cost $6.48 to make about 4 ounces of this facial sunscreen.
 Don’t you hate reading ingredient labels and wondering what the heck some ingredients are and why they are in cosmetics?
 All Natural Aloe Vera Toner (Only 2 Ingredients!)

 Want to try this toner out but don’t feel like making it?

+I sell it in my etsy shop!
 Honestly, aloe might be my favorite beauty ingredient.
 How to Make Homemade Lotion – Make Your Own Lotion – Natural Lotion.
 If you are trying to avoid harmful chemicals in your beauty products, homemade lotion is a great place to start.

 Reading the ingredient list on a bottle of commercial lotion is scary!
 Our skin is our largest organ, and it deserves as much care as everything else.
 Actually, many studies suggest it needs even more attention.
 Chemicals or toxins that we ingest orally can at least be partially broken down in the digestive system.
 But substances that enter through our skin bypass that step and enter directly into the bloodstream.